Épinay-sur-Orge: Sights

 Épinay-sur-Orge was long known for its system of market gardens, providing Parisians with fresh vegetables.
 The gardens were irrigated with a system of locks in the rivers.
 Only one of these remains.
 To the south-east of the town is the psychiatric hospital "Vaucluse".
-The building was the expatriate home of a rich Irishman who left it to the Départment of the Essonne in 1863 on the condition that it be turned into an "asylum for the mad".
+The building was the expatriate home of a rich Irishman who left it to the Department of the Essonne in 1863 on the condition that it be turned into an "asylum for the mad".
 Reconstruction was finished in 1865.
 In 1869 the hospital opened with a capacity of around 1000 patients.
 At that time, the town had a population of 587.
 Patients built the tower on the grounds, as this was considered therapeutic.
 There is a long history of conflict between the hospital and the town over the high water level, caused by the river locks, which eroded the land of the hospital and flooded the patients' gardens.

 Another monument is the town hall, originally the palace of the Duchess Carafa de Noja.
 After her death in 1923, the town bought the building and surrounding park.
 This finally allowed the construction of a fresh water supply system (1923) and electrification (1925).
 The grand avenue leading towards the palace is still clearly recognizable, with cherry trees blooming in spring.